Ayush99392003/PolarBrief/README.md

 | `Docs.zip` | All above in a single ZIP |

 ---
----

 # ✅ PolarBrief Validation & Citation Accuracy Report

-This document summarizes the validation process and results for **PolarBrief AI - Legal Argument Analyzer**, focusing on:
+This document that summarizes the validation process and results for **PolarBrief AI - Legal Argument Analyzer**, which focuses on:

 - 📌 Citation correctness (page/citation matching)
 - ✅ Relevance and argument accuracy (manual validation)